 This mixer runs on battery.All you’ll need to do is immerse the frother into the cup and turn it on.
 The magic happens in 20 seconds or less!

 *– Team SIWOM runs on ginger tea and coffee, so some of us would definitely love to see a frother on the gift list!

 This one is already one of my favorite virtual Secret Santa gift ideas!
 If a coworker loves plants and grows them, consider getting them the salsa growing kit which contains six seed packets for Roma tomatoes, cilantro and jalapenos.
 You can find the grow salsa kit on Uncommongoods which ships all over the U.S. The kit contains recycled egg cartons, instructions and plant stakes to help you track how you’re planting them.
 Uncommongoods also sell avocado sprouters, seedling starter boxes and other succulents if you want to opt for a microgarden!

 Wine glasses are an elegant addition to your dining table.
 If your virtual secret Santa gives you a set, then you have something new to show off at your next virtual happy hour!

 We like TheCrateandBarrel’s Lucia Tulip Red Wine Glass and the Hip Wine glasses.
 The latter contains an assortment of shapes per glass.

 4.6 Fruit-infused Water Bottle

 Fruit Infused-water bottles from Fruitzola by Good living are the best way to stay hydrated!
-The bottle comes with an infuser pump to work in the fruit flavors.
+The bottle comes with an infuser pump to work in the fruit flavors and make for a great Secret Santa virtual gift.
 You can fill the inside of the tube with any fruit of your choice – berries, citrus or mint and sip from it all day as you work.
 It is spill proof and fits in most car cups, thanks to the cap screws.

 4.7 Exploding Kittens